Is selling online over-saturated? No way! It’s still very doable to make money from anywhere with a laptop.

 - Amazon is one of the largest ecommerce marketplaces.

 - It’s simple to set up a seller account and list your products.

-- Users may use Amazon as a search engine rather than Google, so you’re reaching people who may not find your website.
+- Users may use Amazon as a search engine rather than Google, so you’re reaching a new audience.

-- Amazon has over a quarter of a million sellers in the UK alone, so you’ll need good product photography to stand out.
+- Amazon has a lot of sellers, so you need good product photography to stand out.

 eBay is one of the oldest ecommerce marketplaces.
 By now, most of us have probably sold (or tried to sell) something on eBay.

 - You may already have an account with some reviews to build trust.